Find Grad Schools

 116 Yearly Graduations

 The 3rd most popular school in the country for social sciences majors who are seeking their graduate certificate is University of Utah.
 Each year, around 33,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,749 per year, while in-state graduate students, on average, pay $6,970 per year.
-For the 2020-2021 academic year, 116 graduate certificates were handed out to social sciences majors at U of U. Around 25% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
+During the most recent year for which we have data, 116 people received their graduate certificate in social sciences from U of U. About 72% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #4